Flotomate/product_docs/source/request-management/request-management-technician/deleting-a-request.rst

 Deleting a Request
 ******************

-Deleting is a bulk operation which means you can delete multiple Requests at once.
+Deleting Requests is a simple operation; you can delete Requests one at a time or multiple of them at once.
+The operation is done from the Request List View.

 1. Go to **Request** >> :doc:`Request List View <request-list-view>`.